 The Company's employees meeting certain eligibility requirements may participate in the Morgan Stanley 401(k) Plan sponsored by the Parent.
 Eligible employees receive discretionary 401(k) matching cash contributions as determined annually by the Firm.
-In 2021, the Company matched employee contributions up to 4% of eligible pay, up to the IRS limit.

-Matching contributions were invested among available funds according to each participant's investment direction on file.
+In 2022, the Company matched eligible employee contributions up to 5% of eligible pay, up to the IRS limit.
+Eligible employees with eligible pay less than or equal to \$100,000 also received a fixed contribution under the 401(k) Plan equal to 2% of eligible pay.
+Matching contributions were invested among available funds according to each participant's investment direction.

-14. Income Taxes
+16. Income Taxes

-The Company is a single-member limited liability company that is treated as a disregarded entity for federal income tax purposes.
+The Company is a single-member limited liability company that is treated as a disregarded entity for federal income tax purposes, but has elected to continue to include its allocated amount of current and deferred taxes in the consolidated statement of financial condition.
 As such, the Company has a Tax Sharing Agreement with the Ultimate Parent in order to record its related current and deferred federal, state and local taxes.
 The Company is included in the consolidated federal income tax return filed by the Ultimate Parent.
 Federal income taxes have generally been provided on a modified separate entity basis.
 The Company is included in the combined state and local income tax returns with the Ultimate Parent and certain other subsidiaries of the Ultimate Parent.
 State and local income taxes have been provided on separate entity income at the effective tax rate of the Company's combined filing group.